materialsproject/fireworks/docs/installation.rst

 #.
 Install optional dependencies using pip with the following commands (with administrator privileges)::

-    pip install django  # (only needed if using the web gui!) pip install paramiko  # (only needed if using built-in remote file transfer!)
+    pip install django  # (only needed if you want to use the built-in web frontend!) pip install paramiko  # (only needed if using built-in remote file transfer!)

 .. tip:: If you have an old version of these libraries installed, you might need to run ``pip install --upgrade <PACKAGE>``.
 In particular, ensure that Django is greater than v1.5.